As explained in our Introduction to Customer Forms, forms are used to collect data from your customers using Customer Fields.

 For this, there are two options: registrations to events (classes/appointments/courses) and memberships purchase.
 Within each one you can decide whether the form is required for:

-All registrations/memberships - selecting this will mean that all customers registering to any type of events and/or purchasing any membership will be prompted to complete the Form.
+All registrations/memberships - selecting this will mean that all customers registering for any type of event and/or purchasing any membership will be prompted to complete the Form.

 Only selected ones - this allows you to select which registration types and/or membership purchases you wish to prompt customers to complete the Form.
 For example, the Form might only be needed for those customers who are buying a monthly membership, or for those customers that are registering for your beginner classes.